-This report has been prepared by Cardinia Shire Council on behalf of the Liveability Partnership Steering Group and associated Action Teams.

-We would also like to acknowledge the tireless efforts of the hundreds of workers and volunteers involved in bringing the actions within the Liveability Plan Action Agenda to life.
+Acknowledgments Cardinia Shire Council acknowledges the Bunurong and This report has been prepared by Cardinia Shire Council Wurundjeri peoples as the traditional custodians of the on behalf of the Liveability Partnership Steering Group lands we call Cardinia Shire.
+We pay respect to their and associated Action Teams.
+Elders past and present.
+We would also like to acknowledge the tireless efforts We extend that respect to all Aboriginal and Torres Strait of the hundreds of workers and volunteers involved in Islander peoples. bringing the actions within the Liveability Plan Action Agenda to life.
 Many community and government workers are also residents and regularly go above and beyond to support their communities.
 A special thank you to the Liveability Partnership Steering Group member organisations for providing progress data to inform the report.